Vishnu7838/Naive-bayes-implementation/README.md

-# Kaggle-Titanic-Naive-Bayes
+Titanic-Naive-Bayes

-Applied Gaussian Naive Bayes algorithm on the Titanic data set from Kaggle.
+Applied Gaussian Naive Bayes algorithm on the Titanic data set

 #### Click on the Titanic.ipynb file to view the whole thing.